 - In a small mixing bowl, whisk together the egg white until frothy.
 Add to the granola mixture and mix well.

-- Pour onto baking sheet and bake, stirring occasionally, until slightly brown, about 15-20 minutes.
+- Pour onto baking sheet and bake, until golden brown, about 15-20 minutes.
+Watch carefully to avoid burning.
 Add the dried fruit of choice and stir well.

-- Let cool, and store in an air-tight container.
+- Let cool, without mixing, and once cool break into clusters and store in an air-tight container for 2-4 weeks.